ahmadali-jamali/Project-AI-tools-and-research-course/README.txt

 Create develop brache
 git checkout -b development

-the profile_matrix.py created as Make Improvements in Development Branch Check the profile_matrix file
+The profile_matrix.py was created to Make Improvements in the Development Branch Check the profile_matrix file

-The requirement file as text file is created
+The requirement file, as a text file, is created
 See the requirements.txt

-Merge Development into Main is created by bellow command: git checkout main git merge development
+Merge Development into Main is created by the following command: git checkout main git merge development
 # Or for rebase: